uvarc/rc-website/content/userinfo/hpc/software/math-statistics.md

 # Available Math & Statistics Software

-To get an up-to-date list of the installed math applications, log on to Rivanna and run the following command in a terminal window:
+To get an up-to-date list of the installed math applications, log on to UVA HPC and run the following command in a terminal window:
 ```
 module keyword math
 ```